Target Exam

 Assertion: Marginal Product of an input can be positive, zero and negative.

-Reasoning: Average Product of an input can be positive or zero but can never be negative.
+Reasoning: Average Product of an input can be positive or undefined but can never be negative.

 Options: